By Shivansh Gupta

 We need some help from you now…

 This show with its famous unusual jingle was very famous.
-In fact, the jingle is now synonymous to scenes involving thievery.
+In fact, the jingle is now synonymous with scenes involving thievery.

 The show was famous for spinacho-phile Popeye’s strength and it too has a pleasing song.